nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ---

-#### Use case: Add a piano piece to a student
+#### Use case: Assign piano piece to a student

 **MSS**

-1. User enters command to add a piano piece to a student.
+1. User enters command to assign piano pieces to a student.
-2. KeyContacts parses the piano piece details from the user's command.
+2. KeyContacts parses the piano pieces' details from the user's command.
-3. KeyContacts adds the piano piece to the student's record and notifies the user.
+3. KeyContacts assigns the piano pieces to the student's record and notifies the user.

    Use case ends.